garrandall/popular-music-data/tracks/bump-bump-bump-b2k-p--diddy.md

 I like your lil sexy style
-I love it when you getting wil' (uh, i see you)
+I love it when you getting wil' (uh, I see you)
 Girl in the club wit me
 (come over her let me talk to you for a minute, yeah
 I wanna tell you something)